kevinslin/seed-tldr/vault/common.dolt.md

 ---
 # dolt

-> Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a Git repository.
+> Dolt is an SQL database that you can fork, clone, branch, merge, push and pull just like a Git repository.
+> Some subcommands such as `dolt commit` have their own usage documentation.
 > More information: <https://github.com/dolthub/dolt>.

 - Execute a dolt subcommand: